RS-VIP/Arctic-SARFusion_RCM_Sentinel1_Dataset_Construction_Pipeline/README.md

 # Arctic-SAR: RCM–Sentinel-1 SAR Dataset Construction Pipeline

 This repository provides a complete pipeline for constructing the Arctic-SAR dataset, a multi-sensor SAR dataset by integrating **RADARSAT Constellation Mission (RCM)** data with **Sentinel-1 (S1)** scenes from the AI4Arctic dataset.
+(RADARSAT Constellation Mission Imagery © Government of Canada (2019–2021).
+RADARSAT is an official mark of the Canadian Space Agency.)
 The dataset is currently being prepared for public release

 The pipeline includes: